Starlink: Background

-Constellations of low Earth orbit satellites were first conceptualized in the mid-1980s as part of the Strategic Defense Initiative, culminating in Brilliant Pebbles, where weapons were to be staged in low orbits to intercept ballistic missiles at short notice.
-The potential for low-latency communication was also recognized and development offshoots in the 1990s led to numerous commercial megaconstellations using around 100 satellites such as Celestri, Teledesic, Iridium, and Globalstar.
-However, all entities entered bankruptcy by the dot-com bubble burst, due in part to excessive launch costs at the time.
+Constellations of low Earth orbit (LEO) satellites were first conceptualized in the mid-1980s as part of the United States Strategic Defense Initiative, culminating in Brilliant Pebbles, where weapons were to be staged in low orbits to intercept ballistic missiles on short notice.
+The potential for low-latency communication was also recognized, and development offshoots in the 1990s led to numerous commercial LEO systems using fewer than 100 satellites, such as Celestri, Iridium, and Globalstar.
+Teledesic proposed a broadband "Internet in the Sky," similar to Starlink, with 840 satellites.
+However, some of those entities, including Iridium and Globalstar, went bankrupt.
+Teledesic voluntarily wound down operations due to financing challenges in the wake of the dot-com bubble burst.